chipiriguino/ProyectoMarvel/README.md

 <h1>I´m your hero</h1>
 Do you want to know which superhero is the one that best suits you?
 Would you like to know its qualities and beyond about each one of them?
 If you have seen AVENGERS movies and want to know more information about each of the components that make it up, if you are arguing with a friend after watching the movie about who is smarter, stronger... consult it with just one click and get out of doubt.

-I'm your hero was developed using JavaScript as part of the Ironhack developer bootcamp using the "" API.
+I'm your hero was developed using JavaScript as part of the Ironhack developer bootcamp using the <a href="https://superheroapi-m1.herokuapp.com/heroes">SuperHeroApi</a> API.

 <h2>Minimum viable product The MVP will cover the following:</h2>